catenax-eV/catenax-ev.github.io/docs/standards/CX-0050-FrameworkAgreementCredential/CX-0050-FrameworkAgreementCredential.md

 To validate these criteria of conformance to the Use Case Framework Agreements the following information **MUST** be handed to the Conformity Assessment Body by the Core Service Provider:

-- The validation / control process of the participants signature
+- The validation / control process of the participants' signature
 - A documentation (e.g. based on Arc42) explaining the architecture, process flows and data structures of the implementation.

 ### 1.4 EXAMPLES